g-esco101/cs61b/lab6/README.md

 # [Lab 6: Disjoint Sets](https://sp19.datastructur.es/materials/lab/lab6/lab6)

-Implemented the UnionFind class, which is a Weighted Quick Union that represents disjoint sets.
+Implemented "Union Find" (aka "Disjoint Sets") as a Weighted Quick Union with path compression.
+UnionFind can be used to solve the dynamic connectivity problem, as in homework2.

 A Test-Driven Development approach was taken.